 R. pseudopelargonia ('pelargonia') - reddish-

 Finally, the yellow spored species (often darker then the previous group) and not related to this group, but easily confused with it.

-R. mordax ('veternosa') - usually pinkish-orange, often with yellow areas.
+R. mordax ('veternosa') - pinkish-orange, often with yellow areas.
 Maybe a slight flush on the stem, but little browning, with somewhat dark yellow spores.
 With douglas fir and hemlock.
 May be mild tasting or with a pleasant sweet or floral odor.
 R. tenuiceps may be the same thing.

 R. firmula - occasional stem flushing (occasionally mild?), it is usually more dark purple with less red than most others in this section, and has fairly dark yellow spores.
 Usually with coastal spruce.

 R. versicolor - small, under birch; often purple but also shades of red, yellow or green.
 Turns yellow, but maybe only a little near the bottom of the stem.
 Mild flesh but slightly acrid gills, and dark yellow spores.
 Best recognized by the birch trees and eventual yellow stains.
 Related to the also yellowing R. 'puellaris'.